RanolP/infra/README.md

 # infra

-Everything that can managed with terraform (e.g. Cloudflare DNS)
+Everything that can be managed with terraform (e.g. Cloudflare DNS)